John Clarkson (abolitionist): The founding of Freetown, and Governor of Sierra Leone

-The records of the settlers confirm Clarkson as a conscientious, supportive, reasonable and fair administrator.
-Clarkson was universally respected by the Settlers and even among the Creole people, Governor Clarkson is remembered as a fair administrator.
-Clarkson was one of the most popular governors of Sierra Leone and was universally respected by the Nova Scotians.
+Clarkson was noted to be respected by the Settlers and even among the Creole people and is remembered as a fair administrator.
+Clarkson was a popular governor of Sierra Leone and was noted to be respected by the Nova Scotians.
 From his work with the settlers in Nova Scotia and Sierra Leone, he grew to have great respect for them and struggled to ensure the company representatives did not take advantage of them.

 His advocacy for the settlers upon his return to England and recrimination of the company's actions, or lack thereof, resulted in his final dismissal by the company.
 Clarkson had submitted objections to actions of the company that were inconsistent with the representations and assurances he had made to the settlers.
 Clarkson never returned to Freetown but he received settlers who traveled to England to fight for their rights in the colony.
 They succeeded in carving out a political community and rights for themselves even with governors who were much less flexible than Clarkson.